njleach/GIR/README.md

 # GIR is not an active project and its use is depreciated.
 It was developed into the [FaIRv2.0.0 model](https://gmd.copernicus.org/articles/14/3007/2021/).
-Please use the development version of FaIRv2.0.0 for your projects [here](https://github.com/njleach/FAIR/tree/v2.0.0-alpha).
+Please use the development version of FaIRv2.0.0 for your projects, found [here](https://github.com/njleach/FAIR/tree/v2.0.0-alpha).

 Begin old README: